The question on manufacturers’ lips is no longer “What is servitization?”

 “Many companies go with their own perception of customers’ needs,” says Bigdeli,” rather than understanding those needs through in-depth engagements with customers.”

 Another key factor in a company’s successful transition to a servitization model is understanding what Bigdeli calls its “value eco-system,” which includes suppliers and technology providers.
 Organizations need to evaluate who they must deal with, whether they understand the benefits of servitization, and if they are happy to collaborate under the new model.

 “These factors influence the pace of an organization’s move,” says Bigdeli.
 “It’s not just affecting one stage, but the whole pace of the transformation.”

 “Many companies go with their own perception of customers needs, rather than understanding those needs through in-depth engagements with customers.” — Ali Bigdeli, Advanced Services Group

 Technology is not usually a major challenge in adopting a servitization model, according to Bigdeli.
 In fact, sensors and IoT may enable servitization, but companies must be able to pick out the relevant data from the larger silos of data they generate.

 “Companies may have the technology in place and know how to collect data, but then all the problems arise,” he notes.
 “What do they do with all that data from machines?”

 In the end, Bigdeli says that the data must serve one purpose — benefiting customers by helping the company provide better service to them.

-It’s a powerful reminder that, when adopting to a servitization business model, companies must do more than simply weigh the potential upside for their own bottom line.
-They must carefully consider the other, equally important bottom line at stake: How will servitization create value for their customers?
+It’s a powerful reminder that, when adapting to a servitization business model, companies must do more than simply weigh the potential upside for their own bottom line.
+They must carefully consider the other, the equally important bottom line at stake: How will servitization create value for their customers?